quentingrchr/script-to-init-a-basic-static-scss-project/README.md

 This is a shell scrip to init a basic HTML / JavaScript / SCSS project.

-npm script are not generated so just replace the script in the package.json by
+npm scripts are not generated so just replace the script in the package.json by

 ```JSON
 "scripts": {